braingeneers/braingeneerspy/README.md

 ## How to Upgrade Package

-To udpate the the braingeneerspy package on your personal computer run the following command:
+To publish changes made to the **braingeneerspy** package on github, please follow these steps.
+Update the `version` variable in `setup.py`.
+To then receive the udpated **braingeneerspy** package on your personal computer, run the following command locally:
 ```
 pip install --upgrade git+https://github.com/braingeneers/braingeneerspy.git # install braingeneers python package
 ```